DaanDeMeyer/reproc/README.md

 The repository now has to be cloned with `git clone --recursive` instead of the usual `git clone` to make sure all git submodules are pulled in as well.
-`git submodule update --init` can be used to clone the git submodule in existing clones.
+`git submodule update --init` can be used to clone the git submodule in existing clones of the repository.

 We recommend against tracking the master branch when using git submodules (instead of tracking a specific commit).
 This will result in the latest commit being pulled in each time the submodule is cloned or updated.
-This can easily lead to a different commits of reproc being used in separate clones which could result in errors.
+This can easily lead to a different commits of reproc being used in separate clones of the repository which could result in errors.

 Updating the submodule is as simple as going into the submodule's root directory, running `git checkout master` followed by `git pull` and checking out